lalitlogical/kriangle/README.md

 ### Controller Actions

-By default all controller created (CRUD).
-But if you want to control it you have to mentioned the required action.
-It will generate only those action only.
+By default all CRUD APIs generated.
+But if you want to control it, you have to mentioned the required action.
+It will generate only those APIs.

+Valid actions mentioned as below.
+1. index
+2. show
+3. create
+4. update
+5. destroy
+6. create_or_destroy - Will update the controller's action according to like dislike feature respective to authenticator model (i.e. User).

 ### Skip Options